Pot. Hemp. Weed. Grass. Marijuana. Cannabis goes by many names. Should we also be calling it medicine?

 Surveys find that about 40% of people believe that cannabis can cure cancer.
 But is it true?

 Researchers at the HealthPartners Institute recently completed a review of all the preclinical studies about cannabis.
-Based on their findings, the answer right now is probably no. While intriguing studies show that cannabis can kill cancer cells, there’s simply not enough scientific data for us to know how this may impact patients.
+Based on their findings, the answer right now is probably no. While intriguing studies show that marijuana can kill cancer cells, there’s simply not enough scientific data for us to know how this may impact patients.

 HealthPartners researchers are developing new clinical studies using high-dose CBD for glioblastoma and terminal cancers that don’t respond to other treatment.
 We’re also conducting a national survey to gather information from people who believe that cannabis has cured their cancer or shrunk their tumors.